-- Stray turn in and relinquishments by appointment: To control intake, rescues change to slating appointment times to control intake.
+- Stray turn in and relinquishments by appointment: To control intake, animal rescues change to slating appointment times to control animal intake.
 This facilitates needing less staff on hand at the facility.
 Those staff can be better utilized in the community.

-Postponing public events.
+- Postponing public events.
 Rescues delay adoption and activities until the emergency ends.
 This ensures the best staff use.
 Due to the situation, event attendance may be minimal.

 Caring for Pawrents in Need

-Many rescues partner with hooman food banks to help families with pets.
+Many animal rescues partner with hooman food banks to help families with pets.
 Providing pet food allows pets to stay in homes.
 Families experiencing financial hardship receive emergency food.
 This reduces the number of pets entering rescues.
 As we all know, financial difficulties happen at any time.
 Contact your local food bank to see what supplies you can donate.

 The actions described above are just the tip of the iceberg when telling how animal rescues are ready for anything.
 If you need more ideas, check Best Friends Animal Society’s FAQ page.
 If you'd like to share your thoughts, please comment on our socials or email email@example.com.